whatisagi/vault-frontend/README.md

 ## Note

-We're not writing the test cases for invalid first name and invalid last name from the backend.
+- We're not writing the test cases for invalid first name and invalid last name from the backend.
 This is because the backend seems to always accepted any first and last names as long as they're not empty (which we check in the frontend).
 However, we still do handle these error cases.

+- The UI/UX could be optimized some more.